Ria424/developers-animatesdk-docs/Document_object/Document530.md

 #### Description

-Method; applies filters to the selected objects.
+Method; Applies filters to the selected objects.
 Use this method after calling document.getFilters() and making any desired changes to the filters.

 #### Example